cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/images.md

 ### Events and places

-You can link previously uploaded images to an event or place when creating or updating it in its entirety using the `mediaObject` property.
+You can link previously uploaded images to an event or place when creating or updating them in their entirety using the `mediaObject` property.
 For example:

 ```json
 {